BSourbeer/BensListAutos/README.md

 ![Search Page](http://i.imgur.com/aXsqboM.png)

-If we were to submit a search for
+If we were to submit a search for:
  - Make: Subaru
  - Model: WRX
  - Transmission: manual